vnerozin/cimlib/README.md

 point models or changing DSP platform.
 Also it is easy portable to any DSP platform.

-Library consist from memory operation, scalar and vector functions.
+Library consist from memory operation, scalar, vector and frame functions.
 Most of functions exist in signed and complex 16 bit and 32 bit versions.
 For easy debug lot of functions are implemented with saturation control.

 Table 1 - Function names prefixes/suffixes